 First prototype of the Starship vehicle.
 Starhopper was a short test article that flew once to a height of 150m before landing safely.

-Super Heavy booster to be used for the sixth Starship integrated flight test.
+Super Heavy booster used for the eighth Starship flight test.

 Super Heavy booster used for the fourth Starship integrated flight test.
 Lost to the ocean after a successful soft splashdown.